mbielicki/15_puzzle/docs/report.md

 **Observations from Table 1:**

-- **BFS**: All move orderings found the optimal 10-move solution.
-Iterations ranged from 2,618 (RDUL) to 4,848 (UDLR), showing 85% variation.
-Max frontier ranged from 2,824 to 5,061 states, confirming O(b^d) space complexity.
+- **BFS**: All orderings achieved optimal 10-move solutions with 85% iteration variance (2,618-4,848) and max frontier 2,824-5,061 states.
-- **DFS**: Solution lengths varied from 10-12 moves (occasionally suboptimal).
-Iterations extremely variable: 7,642 (RDUL) to 203,465 (DULR), demonstrating 27× variance.
-Max frontier constant at 15 states (depth limit), validating O(d) space complexity.
+- **DFS**: Solutions varied 10-12 moves with extreme iteration variance (27×, from 7,642 to 203,465) and constant 15-state frontier.
-- **IDDFS**: All orderings found optimal 10-move solution.
-Iterations ranged from 6,890 (LRUD) to 9,814 (UDLR).
-Max frontier constant at 10 states (solution depth), confirming O(d) space complexity.
-IDDFS performed 2× more iterations than BFS due to re-exploration (6,890 vs 3,470 for LRUD) but used 500× less memory.
+- **IDDFS**: All orderings optimal with 2× more iterations than BFS but 500× less memory (10 vs 5,061 max frontier).

 #### 4.3.2 Informed Search Results